 The JIE Scholars Program covers the tuition, local travel to class, books, and other costs associated with the JIE Scholars’ ability to complete the course.
 We utilize relationships with other units on campus to provide support services as needed, such as writing tutoring, academic advising, and peer mentoring.
 The program also assists Scholars in connecting with social and psychological services.
 Students who successfully complete the JIE gateway course are encouraged to work with the Justice-in-Education administration to discuss their future education plans, including in some cases taking further classes free of charge at Columbia.

 Since the launch of the Justice-in-Education Initiative:

-In collaboration with The School of Professional Studies at Columbia University.
+The Justice-in-Education Initiative is a collaboration between the Center for Justice and Heyman Center fror the Humanities, in partnership with The School of Professional Studies at Columbia University.

 Justice-in-Edu Initiative Transforms the Lives of Prisoners

 Interview with "Humanities Texts, Critical Skills," instructor Dan-el Padilla Peralta and Justice-in-Education Scholar Issac Scott